CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 2. **CIS Controls View** - Recommendations and results are presented in the CIS Controls structure where mappings are present to CIS Controls and Subcontrols where they relate to a recommendation.
 This view is useful in identifying which recommendations represent or support a CIS Control.
 If no recommendation has been mapped to that  control,  clicking on it will simply provide more information about that particular control/subcontrol.
 <br/><br/>Change the CIS Controls version displayed by selecting a different version in the "CIS Controls Version" dropdown on the top of the page.<br/> Below is an example of the CIS Controls View screen:
 ![](https://i.imgur.com/6rtb18r.png)
-<br/><br/>The number in the bracket, for example `[6]` for `CIS Control 2`, indicates the count of Recommendations mapped to a specific CIS Controls version (V7.0 here).
+<br/><br/>The number in the bracket, for example `[6]` for `CIS Control 2`, indicates the count of recommendations mapped to a specific CIS Controls version.
 Absence of a number in the brackets means that no recommendations have been mapped to this CIS Control for this CIS Benchmark.
 Also not all Benchmarks will be mapped to a CIS Control.
-Only the latest CIS Benchmark versions will be mapped to the latest version of CIS Controls (V7.0 here).
+Only the latest CIS Benchmark versions will be mapped to the latest version of CIS Controls.
 You can verify from the CIS website which benchmark is mapped to which CIS Controls version(s).

 3. **Exceptions View** - Displays exceptions associated with the selected configuration results.
 Exceptions may be associated per target system, per tag associated with the selected target system, or per benchmark (global).